-3.10 That area designated within the LDP as Retail Frontage, reflects the greater flexibility attached to the scale of non-retail units within this area.
-This demonstrates a greater mix of use types with some 49.5% occupied by A1 retail with 15% vacancy with 26% in non retail (A2 and A3) and 9.5% in other uses.
+3.10 The Retail Frontage, which represents the second-tier categorisation of retail streets reflects the greater flexibility attached to the scale of non-retail units within this area.
+This demonstrates a greater mix of use types with some 59% occupied by A1 retail with a 11% vacancy rate, and 4.7% vacancy in non-retail (A2 and A3).